 Academic misconduct includes, but is not confined to, plagiarizing; cheating on tests or examinations; turning in counterfeit reports, tests, and papers; stealing tests or other academic materials; knowingly falsifying records, documents, or others' signatures; and turning the same work in to more than one class without the permission of the instructors involved.
-Violations can result in failing the assignment, failing the course, and/or Honor Code charges.
-For questions regarding the Honor Code Procedure contact the

-Student Life Office at 816-415-5031 and refer to the William Jewell College Student Handbook on the Jewell intranet central.jewell.edu and the Jewell Honor Code Policy at www.jewell.edu/honor-code.
+Violations may result in failing the assignment, failing the course, and/or Honor Code charges.
+A Professional Feedback Form (PFF) will be issued for any violation.
+For questions regarding the Honor Code Procedure contact the Student Life Office at 816-415-5031 and refer to the William Jewell College Student Handbook on the Jewell intranet https://central.jewell.edu/policy/honor-code-policies-and-procedures.